 The next issue is whether or not the Last Supper was also the Passover meal.
 John in 13:1 is interpreted by many to mean it was prior to the Passover meal of a lamb.
 That way Jesus died on the same day as the Passover lambs were slain.

 John 13:1 “Now before the feast of the passover, when Jesus knew that his hour was come that he should depart out of this world unto the Father, having loved his own which were in the world, he loved them unto the end.
 2 And supper being ended, the devil having now put into the heart of Judas Iscariot, Simon’s son, to betray him.”

 This sounds like the Last Supper meal was BEFORE the lambs were to be killed and thus could not be the official Passover meal.
-The problem is the synoptic gospels indicate that the Last Supper was the Passover and this means Jesus was killed on the day AFTER the lambs had been slain.
+The problem is the synoptic gospels indicate that the Last Supper was the Passover with meal, and this means Jesus was killed on the day AFTER the lambs had been slain.